 Instead of simply boosting brand awareness, with Google Ads, you can target users who are ready to commit to a product.

+Although Google ads might not be as “fun” as Facebook ads, you still have the option to add engaging features to your ads that makes users more likely to click them.
 For example, you can add customer reviews to an ad, a link to your website, a phone number, and so much more.
-These are called ad-extensions, and they can make your ads that much more effective.
+These are called ad extensions, and they can make your ads that much more effective.

+When it comes to analytics platforms, Google Analytics is second to none.
 You’ll see important ad metrics that you didn’t know you needed, like impressions over a specific period of time, average cost-per-click (CPC), and more.

-So who wins in a battle of Facebook ads vs. Google ads?
+So who wins in a battle of Facebook ads vs. Google Ads?

 The fact of the matter?
 You’ll find the most success with your marketing campaign if you advertise on both Facebook and Google.

+The more real estate you can take up online, the more you’ll boost your brand awareness and make sales.
 When you opt for both Google advertising and Facebook advertising, not only will you show up for keywords that your audience searches in Google, but you’ll bridge the gap by also having ads on Facebook that target potential customers by interests.